Home / Prince Discography / Prince Albums /

 You know when you buy someone’s record and there’s always an element missing.
 The voice is wrong or the drums are lame.
 On mine there’s nothing missing.

-When Rosie Gaines left the band immediately after the Diamonds And Pearls Tour in 1992, Prince vowed never to duet the title track Diamonds And Pearls with any other singer – holding true to that promise ever since.
-The track received a Grammy nominations for Best R&B Performance By A Duo or Group, in 1992.
-The single Gett Off received a nonination the the same category the previous year.
+When Rosie Gaines left the NPG immediately after the Diamonds And Pearls Tour in 1992, Prince vowed never to duet the title track Diamonds And Pearls with any other vocalist.
+He held true to that promise since.
+The track received a Grammy nomination for Best R&B Performance by a Duo or Group in 1992.
+The single Gett Off had been nominated in the same category the previous year.
+Prince himself received a nomination at the AMAs for R&B Artist of the year.
+Marginally outselling 1999 to rank it as Prince’s second most successful album, Diamonds And Pearls was a resounding success and is critically regarded as one of the most influential albums of the 1990s.

 - Vocals/Guitar